 If more than one seed germinates, you can cut the little plants off and use them as cuttings.
 See also how to grow tomatoes from cuttings.
 It is a great method for those who have trouble starting tomatoes from seeds.

 A sunny window or grow lights

 For germination, a seed needs moisture and warmth, not so much light.
 Find a nice warm spot in your house.
 Using a heat mat can be helpful too.
 We usually use the top of the washer and drier in our bright and warm laundry room.
 As soon as the seeds are up, young plants need a lot of light.

 There are many grow lights to choose from.
 We use 54W high output T5 fluorescent lights with a bulb life of 20,000 hours.
 This is a small investment for many years of healthy seedlings.

 Labeling is important, so you know what you are actually growing, do not assume that you will remember them all.
 It does not matter what kind of labels you use.
 Garden labels are great, but a plastic spoon works just as well.
 If I have many plants of the same kind, I just label the plastic containers.

 Transplanting tomato seedlings

 Tomatoes belong to the nightshade plant family along with eggplants, peppers, and potatoes.
 There is a unique thing about nightshade plants: they grow roots along the stem.
 This is important!
 In order to have a healthy, not leggy, tomato plant it is good to plant the seedling deep into the soil.

 If I had started tomatoes in smaller containers, or bought seedlings from a greenhouse, I would transplant them into a bigger pot and bury as much as I can of the stem as soon as they are a little taller.
 Sometimes the plant is so leggy that the leaves only start at the top of the plant.
 This shows that the plant did not have enough light.
-Transplant it to a bigger pot anyway by burying the stem, give it more light, and it will start to get stronger and healthier.
+Transplant it to a bigger pot anyway by burying the stem, provide more light, and it will start to get stronger and healthier.